AhmedFrz/School_District_Analysis-Pandas/README.md

 ### Overview of the school district analysis: Explain the purpose of this analysis.

-We have been tasked by Chief Data Scientist (CDS) to prepare all standardized test data for analysis, reporting, and presentatio  to proivide insights about performance trends and patterns
+We have been tasked by Chief Data Scientist (CDS) to prepare all standardized test data for analysis, reporting, and presentation  to proivide insights about performance trends and patterns

 These insights will help in informed discussions and decision at strategic school district level.
 We will help CDS in
 - analyzing data on student funding and students' standardized tests scores.